-High school students to stage walkout for gun laws at Georgia Capitol
+High school students stage walkout for gun laws at Georgia Capitol

-Atlanta high school students are planning a walkout at the Georgia Capitol Building to push for stronger gun control laws following the deadly shooting at Apalachee High School.
+Atlanta high school students held a walkout at the Georgia Capitol Building to push for stronger gun control laws following the deadly shooting at Apalachee High School.

 It's been just over two weeks since the deadly attack in Barrow County left two students and two teachers dead and nine wounded.

-The violence has spurred some high schoolers to advocate for change in the state.
+The violence has spurred some high schoolers to advocate for change in the state and to tell lawmakers to "do something."

 The organizers say they are frustrated with legislative inaction on the issue of gun safety in Georgia and want to "draw widespread attention to the urgent need for legislative reform."